dlt-science/science-notes/defianddata/_build/html/_sources/ssi.md

 ### SSI and Voting
 Estonia is one of the few countries in the world that have managed to make e-voting a reality {cite}`estonia2022estonia`.
 Sertkaya et al. {cite}`sertkaya2022estonian` proposed an EIV-AC scheme that integrates the Estonian Internet voting (EIV) scheme with anonymous credentials (AC) based on self-sovereign identity (SSI).
 The use of SSI-based anonymous credentials enables voters to prove their eligibility to vote without revealing their identity.
 The zero-knowledge proof of knowledge is used to prove that the voter has the right to vote without revealing any additional information.
 The EIV-AC scheme enhances the security and privacy of the EIV scheme, making it more compliant with privacy-enhancing and data minimization regulations.

+### Can SSI work without Blockchain?
+Blockchain is not the only option when it comes to implementing Self-sovereign Identity system.
+Alternatives like IPFS, Public-key cryptography and even traditional Certificate Authorities can be used to implement SSI {cite}`doyouneedblockchain`.
+However, the main advantage of using blockchain is that it provides a decentralized and immutable ledger that can be used to store and verify credentials.

 ### Conclusion
 Self-sovereign identity has the potential to revolutionize various industries, including healthcare, voting systems and many more.
 As research and development in SSI continue to progress, it will be crucial to address challenges related to interoperability, scalability, and usability to fully realize the potential of SSI in a global context.